statmike/vertex-ai-mlops/IDE/readme.md

 # /IDE/readme.md

 How do you want to work?
+What is your development workflow?

 **IDE** The core point where "work" happens in is the box on the screen!